-In the last post, we looked at different examples of singing, in order to gain a clear idea of Ease in singing.
+In the Part II, we looked at different examples of singing, in order to gain a clear idea of Ease in singing.
 Here I will continue to outline how I work on singing, using the work of both FM Alexander and Manual Garcia, bringing the idea of Ease into the practice of Ease.

 First off, what I do not do: I do not teach by imitation.
 Telling a student to copy the teacher, or an accomplished performer is classic End-Gaining, and not a process of discovery whereby the student finds his true voice and ultimately becomes independent of the teacher.
 This approach also presumes that the student is able to copy the teacher with freedom and ease.
 Now if this were so, why is the pupil there taking a lesson in the first place?
 The pupil could just get a record of say, Ivogun, listen and copy it.
 Also, this approach does not ask the pupil to stop and think.
 It treats the pupil like a trained seal and is insulting to even a limited intelligence.
 What is learning if it tries to bypass thinking?